 Supplier Management and Raw Material Sourcing

 Effective supplier management and sourcing of raw materials are critical to safeguarding the integrity of the food supply chain.
-Manufacturers rely on suppliers to provide high-quality ingredients that are free from physical hazards and contamination.
+Manufacturers rely on suppliers to provide high-quality ingredients that are free from physical hazards y contamination.
 It is imperative that the suppliers have robust food safety management practices in place.
 This includes verifying the source of ingredients and conducting hazard assessments to reduce risks of contamination that can affect the safety of finished food products.

 Manufacturing and Production Controls